danielrve/py.deploy.aws/README.md

 Min.io AWS S3 Emulator

 **make step2** points_leaders -- loads and shapes data then queries the results.
 This should just print out the top 10 points leaders.

+## Prerequisites
+We use Mac OS for development so if you have one and do any kind of development on it, you're probably good.
+Linux environments should work too, this was tested on an Ubuntu machine.
+Windows users will need to establish a complete workflow.
+(Sorry)

+* Docker -- native for linux, Desktop for Mac and windows users
+* docker-compose -- comes with desktop.
+Linux users may need an extra install.
+* a functioning make -- if you don't/can't use this, the make file is just wrapping the steps necessary to run the code and should be easy to disect to run manually
+* Python 3.7+ with a virtualenv -- This example won't create the virtualenv for you, but will help you install dependencies